ARTICLE

 Disadvantages

-• Because each employee must work both day and night shifts, they can have difficulties with their circadian rhythms, which can lead to poor sleep and other health conditions.
+• Because each employee must work both day and night shifts, they can struggle with their circadian rhythms, leading to poor sleep and other health conditions.

 DuPont shift schedule